The Butterfly Effect and On Gossamer Wings.

 Gossamer Foundation supports projects and activities that primarily focus on enabling local agriculture.
 This is our first priority.
 Such activities will promote local and regional sustainable food production systems grown by small-acreage family farms and gardeners.
 These projects are intended to help revitalize urban and rural agriculture as part of the solution to many of the problems our society faces today, including the health care crisis, nutritional poverty, top soil degradation, loss of biodiversity and other environmental problems.

 Local foods can help decrease carbon footprints and the oil input requirements of large-scale, long-distance monoculture commercial foods.
 This will help decrease our reliance on fossil fuels, while at the same time improve the quality of our nutrition, health, environment, emergency preparedness and national security.

 There is a back to the land movement happing all across American; and it's happening in backyards.
 The call to Occupy Backyards fits in with reclaiming stainability and self-security for individuals, families, communities and our country.
 The Pay it Forward practice is a strong component of Gossamer Foundation projects.
 This not only leverages the projects goals, but expands and fosters the reality that by helping others, we also help ourselves.

 2. The Coop Corps.
 The Coop Corps (CC) is a local network of volunteers who help organize, select and build appropriate chicken housing for qualified families or groups.
 The CC facilitates providing birds and local support for those who might not otherwise be able to have chickens.
 It's objective is to get folks involved with keeping a family flock and starting growing some of their food.
-Coop Corps Volunteers help coordinate the Chicken Stimulus Package Coop Corps members help establish and run local Poultry and Garden Clubs for ongoing educational and networking meetings.
+Coop Corps Volunteers help coordinate the Chicken Stimulus Package and Coop Corps members help establish and run local Poultry and Garden Clubs for ongoing educational and networking meetings.

 • Fertile eggs for incubation—including for school projects